fastrgv/AdaGate/README.md

 ## Running adagate:
+Windows users see also:  "windows-setup.txt"

+Unzip the archive.

+Windows users may see some error messages pertaining to directory links.
+These can be ignored.

-Unzip the archive, open a commandline terminal, and cd to the install directory.
+Open a commandline terminal, and cd to the install directory.

 Linux users should type "adagate_gnu" to start the game.
 You may also double click its icon in file manager.